 You can avoid not only the oppressive heat but the masses of self-involved tourists too (I got accosted by more than one selfie stick here)!

 Plus, if you arrive early enough, you can catch some of the golden hour sunlight (I’m talking 8 am early) and take some amazing photos.

 Try and enter the Acropolis via the East entrance (right across from the Acropolis Museum), since this access point is smaller and less crowded than the main entrance.

 After Drooling over the Parthenon’s Beauty and Before You Leave:

 Stop by the Theatre of Dionysus, as well as the Odeion of Herodes Atticus, and experience some truly awe-inspiring examples of ancient architectural beauty.

 Lunch (nom nom nom):

 Try OThansis for some authentic Greek food that won’t deplete your bank account.

-Opened in 1964 and conveniently located at the foot of the Acropolis, this iconic Athens eatery is known throughout the city for their amazing kebabs, Souvlaki, roasted peppers, and salads; a true haven of authenticity in an overwhelmingly touristy area (you can also check out some of these amazing.
-Athens summer cafes).
+Opened in 1964 and conveniently located at the foot of the Acropolis, this iconic Athens eatery is known throughout the city for its amazing kebabs, Souvlaki, roasted peppers, and salads; a true haven of authenticity in an overwhelmingly touristy area.

 A reservation is also necessary, especially if you don’t want to end up on the sidewalk, waiting for a table.